ayavilevich/rinnai-control-panel-sigrok-pd/README.md

 Sigrok Protocol Decoder for the internal protocol of a Rinnai gas heater control panel

+Please also see https://github.com/ayavilevich/rinnai-wifi/ for an example of an ESP32 firmware that implements this protocol

 Sigrok is a portable, cross-platform, free open source signal analysis software suite
 https://sigrok.org/